bmswgnp/RTIMULib-Arduino/README.md

 ## Release history

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### December 19 2014 - 2.7.0

+Added support for pressure sensors.

+Added the ability to disable specific sensors from the fusion algorithm - setGyroEnable(), setAccelEnable and setCompassEnable() have been included in RTFusionRTQF.

 ### December 9 2014 - 2.6.0